How To Pay A Vietnamese Supplier And Not Ge Scammed // PayPal, T/T Wire, Veem, Wise In Vietnam

 What Banking Services Available In Vietnam?

-Vietnam has approved all international payment methods.
-The payment methods in Vietnam include SWIFT transfers, bank e-payments, interbank transfers, clearing systems, commercial bank e-transfers, and bilateral payment systems.
+Vietnam has approved all international payment methods, including SWIFT transfers, bank e-payments, interbank transfers, clearing systems, commercial bank e-transfers, and bilateral payment systems.
 Vietnamese banks have access to the full range of modern international payment systems.

 With the introduction of PSBM2 (The Vietnamese Banking Modernization Project), Vietnamese banks now offer e-banking services to all customers, drastically changing the country’s payment service environment.
 As a result, Vietnamese residents can access their balances and make payments online with all banks in the country.